 Aside from shopping, Narberth offers plenty of other attractions:

-Learn to wakeboard and boulder, challenge yourself at the aquapark or experience the thrill on the ringo rides.
+Queen’s Hall is in the heart of Narberth and features performances from live bands, comedy gigs, plays, dance and film nights.
+Pop in for coffee or a meal or look at the exhibitions in the gallery.
+Learn to wakeboard and boulder, challenge yourself at the aquapark or experience the thrill on the ringo rides at Wild Lakes Wales.
 This is a great day out for anyone who loves the water!
 Tuck into mouth-watering food at the tipi to end your day the right way.

 Whether you want to ride thrilling rides at Oakwood Theme Park, get active at Heatherton, meet the tigers, rhinos and other beautiful creatures at Folly Farm Adventure Park and Zoo and Manor Wildlife Park, or travel back in time and have fun and games with the dinosaurs at Dinosaur Park, there are plenty of exciting adventures to be had on your next trip!

 Check out more of our charming Narberth holiday cottages